Tumour Mutational Burden (TMB) and Microsatellite Instability (MSI) as markers for immunotherapy response

 "Optimizing the cost-benefit ratio, our data suggest that panels between 1.5Mb and 3Mb are ideally suited to estimate TMB with small confidence intervals."

-Buchhalter et al, 2018.
+Buchhalter et al., 2018.

 Microsatellite Instability (MSI)

 Microsatellite instability (MSI), characterized by hypermutability, is associated with defective DNA mismatch repair (MMR) systems.
 Microsatellites, short fragments of repeat DNA sequences, are prone to the accumulation of errors.
-When the MMR system, that exists to repair these errors arising from normal DNA replication, is impaired this causes a significant upregulation in the mutation rate3.
+When the MMR system, that exists to repair these errors arising from normal DNA replication, is impaired this causes a significant upregulation in the mutation rate.6

 Comprehensive genomic profiling (CGP) with pan-cancer panels